stack-auth/stack/docs/docs/02-advanced-guides/01-customization/02-examples/01-signin.md

       setError('Please enter your password');
       return;
     }
-    const errorCode = await app.signInWithCredential({ email, password });
+    // this will rediret to app.urls.afterSignIn if successful, you can customize it in the StackServerApp constructor const errorCode = await app.signInWithCredential({ email, password });
-    // It is better to handle each error code separately, but for simplicity in this example, we will just show the error code directly if (errorCode) {
+    // It is better to handle each error code separately, but we will just show the error code directly for simplicity here if (errorCode) {
       setError(errorCode);
     }